4x1md/vx8_gps/docs/prototype_v3.0.md

 ## Overview

 This version of the GPS was developed in order to reduce its size and to assemble it in a small plastic enclosure.
-It is built on a two side PCB.
+It is built on a two-layer PCB.

 Both schematics and the PCB were developed in KiCAD software.
-Source files are available in [pcbs/vx8_gps_prototype_v1.0](https://github.com/4x1md/vx8_gps/blob/master/pcbs/vx8_gps_prototype_v3.0) of this repository.
+Source files are available in [pcbs/vx8_gps_prototype_v3.0](https://github.com/4x1md/vx8_gps/blob/master/pcbs/vx8_gps_prototype_v3.0) of this repository.

 ## Schematics

-In this version a G.top015 GPS module which is based on MTK3333 chipset.
-This module is a small size SMT device.
-It transmits the GPS data at 9600 bps.
+This version uses a G.top015 surface-mounted GPS module based on MTK3333 chipset.
+It supports both GPS and GLONASS.
+The module transmits GPS data at 9600 bps.
 It is very simple to use and doesn't require any software configuration.
-It is powered from 3.3V and its supply voltage matches the logic levels required by VX-8DR.
-In order to keep the internal RTC running when the main power of the GPS module is turned off, an external battery can be used.
-Without it the GNSS module will perform a lengthy cold start every time it is powered-on because previous satellite information is not retained and needs to be reacquired.
+It uses 3.3V logic levels which match those required by VX-8DR.
+In order to keep the internal RTC running when the main power is turned off, an external battery can be used.
+Without it the module will perform a lengthy cold start every time it is powered-on because previous satellite information is not retained and needs to be reacquired.
 MS621FE backup battery is used in this project.

 The microcontroller is ATmega328P like in the previous versions.
 This version uses the TQFP-32 package.